What sample types are compatible with the Q-Plex Arrays?

 - Assay clarified supernatants to determine cytokine levels.
 Dilute samples at least 1:2 (parts:total) in the Q-Plex™ Array Sample Diluent to avoid false positives.

-To view an example of a published protocol that has been successful for many of our customers homogenizing a variety of tissues, see: Clin Exp Immunol.
-2004 July; 137(1): 65–73:
+To view examples of published protocols that have been successful for many of our customers homogenizing a variety of tissues.

 Compatibility of Common Medium Components: Avoid preparing samples using reagents that interfere with the assay.